Teaching Artists:

 Jill began her training in Omaha NE with teacher, Valerie Roche and continued her studies in summer programs at Banff and San Francisco ballet schools, the Royal Academy of Dancing in London and in various schools in New York City.
 She has a BFA and an MFA in dance from and Texas Christian University and the University of Illinois.
 She has danced with a variety of companies in both ballet and modern including Ft.
 Worth Ballet, Ballet Omaha, Madison Ballet, Illinois Dance Theatre, Ballet Arts Minnesota, and Beverly Blossom and Company.
 She has worked with Anna Sokolow, Sally Wilson, and has danced in many of the classic ballets and in Tudor works.
 Ms. Lile has taught at Ballet Arts MN and University of Minnesota/Mankato, University of NE/ Lincoln, and Creighton, and is currently teaching at St. Paul Conservatory for Performing Artists, Macalester, and MDT.
 Ms Lile is also a practicing chiropractor and acupuncturist specializing in the treatment and prevention of dance injuries.

-ALOE LUI, Guest Teaching Artist from CAAM Chinese Dance Theater - Ballet
+ALOE AO LIU, Guest Teaching Artist from CAAM Chinese Dance Theater

 Ao (Aloe) Liu, Dance Artist, Choreographer, Dance Instructor from Yunnan Province, China Ao Liu graduated from Denmark International Youth leader Education graduate program and holds a Bachelor of Dance Performance degree from Yunnan Arts University and a Master of Education from Renmin University in China.
 She performed professionally for 8 years in China’s famous dance company founded by Yang Liping, known as the “Peacock Queen” in China.
 Since then she continues to professionally perform, choreograph, and instruct dancers of all levels.
 She has founded her own dance studio, developed multiple curriculums for children including “Awakening the Artist Within Me” and “Physical Play”, and taught at university level for Yunnan Arts Institute.
 Dancing since age 4, Liu has performed in more than a thousand shows and was the principal dancer in several well-known dance drama productions such as “Dynamic Yunnan”, “A Shangri-La Spectacular”, ” Beautiful South “, as well as modern dance dramas “Bed” and “Lost”.
 In addition, she has performed at large-scaled national events such as the opening and closing ceremonies of the Beijing Olympic Games and Shanghai World Expo.
 She has choreographed and directed many contemporary dance dramas, including ” Lost in Dream “, “Hidden Emotion “, ” It will pass ” and “You”.
 Between 2018 and 2021, she was invited as a guest artist to various international art festivals including “Over the Cloud International Live Art Festival”, “MIPAF Macau International Live Art Festival” and “Up On International Live Art Festival”.
 Recently, she held a Liu Ao Personal Contemporary Art Exhibition “Feed” at the Kunming Kong Space Art Museum.